giovanniPeser/YoloTestsOnDifferentHardware/README.md

 ```
 pip unistall torch
 ```
 Then it is the necessary to build the package on the target.
-In this repo the package "torch-1.10.0-cp38-cp38m-linux_arch64_and_cuda_for_nvidia_tegra_for_Nvidia_Jetson_nano.whl" is provided to allow to avoid the compilation of the target.
+In this repo the package "torch-1.10.0-cp38-cp38m-linux_arch64_and_cuda_for_nvidia_tegra_for_Nvidia_Jetson_nano.whl" is provided to allow to avoid the compilation of the target (not inside the repo because the package is too large, so you can download it from https://drive.google.com/drive/folders/1jXAXIwzU_RkvbECZpwtRjIZkBu7Qv72I?usp=sharing)
 Once download, you can simply install it with:
 ```
 pip install torch-1.10.0-cp38-cp38m-linux_arch64_and_cuda_for_nvidia_tegra_for_Nvidia_Jetson_nano.whl